feren-OS/Feren-Storium/README.md

 Ideas I want to implement into this application:

+- [ ] Make modules able to declare if they should be loaded or not
 - [ ] APT support
 - [ ] .deb support
 - [ ] Flatpak support